 Travis Sharp is a Ph.D. candidate in security studies at Princeton University's Woodrow Wilson School of Public and International Affairs, a lieutenant in the U.S. Navy Reserve, and a non-resident fellow at the Modern War Institute at West Point.
-His current research explores military engagement between great power rivals (dissertation), cyber security, defense spending and strategy, and policy-relevant research methods.
+His current research explores great power rivals in informal military institutions (dissertation), cyber security, defense spending and strategy, and policy-relevant methods.

 Travis has helped teach courses on grand strategy and the politics of public policy.
 Through Princeton's Center for International Security Studies, he has directed a dozen policy simulations and military staff rides for students.
 Before graduate school, he worked on U.S. national security policy in Washington, including at the Center for a New American Security and the Center for Arms Control and Non-Proliferation.
 He has consulted for the Office of the Secretary of Defense-Policy, Office of Net Assessment, National Defense Panel, NATO, and Oxford Analytica.